-PJM Dispatch notifies PJM management, PJM public information personnel, and members.
+- PJM Dispatch notifies PJM management, PJM public information personnel, and members.
 PJM dispatcher advises members to consider the use of public appeals to conserve electricity usage.
 PJM dispatcher notifies outside systems through the RCIS.
 PJM Dispatch notifies DOE.
-An Action can be issued for the entire PJM RTO, specific Control Zone(s) or a subset of a Control Zone if transmission limitations exist.

-- PJM Management may issue system-wide or Control Zone-specific Public/Media Notification Message W2.
+An Action can be issued for the entire PJM RTO, specific Control Zone(s) or a subset of a Control Zone if transmission limitations exist. - PJM Management may issue system-wide or Control Zone-specific Public/Media Notification Message W2.
 See Attachment A. - PJM Dispatch investigates loading of shared reserves with neighboring systems prior to implementation of a voltage reduction, recognizing the impact on transmission limits. - PJM Dispatch issues the order for a 5% Voltage Reduction Action.
+PJM Dispatch notifies impacted members via All-Call, post to Emergency Procedures page, and submit DOE-417 report to DOE, NERC and RF and/or SERC.